PoisotLab/SimpleSDMLayers.jl/README.md

 temperature, precipitation = worldclim([1,12])
 ~~~

-By default, the function will return the layers for the entire globe, and
+By default, the function will return the layers for the entire globe, and they
-they can be cropped later.
+can be cropped later.
+The layers are returned as `SimpleSDMPredictor` objects.